2025 FIFA Club World Cup qualification: Play-in match

 León was originally set to participate in the tournament as the winner of the 2023 CONCACAF Champions League.
 However, the team was removed from the tournament by the FIFA Appeal Committee on March 21, 2025, due to violating the rules on multi-club ownership, as León and Pachuca have the same owner.
 On May 6, 2025, the Court of Arbitration for Sport rejected appeals by León, Pachuca, and Alajuelense, who originally brought the case to FIFA.
 León's expulsion was confirmed by FIFA; their spot in the Club World Cup remaining vacant until further notice.
-In the same press release, FIFA announced that the vacant spot would not be given on merit, and instead ordered Los Angeles FC, the runners-up to León in the 2023 CONCACAF Champions League, and Club América, the top-ranked team in the CONCACAF confederation ranking at the conclusion of the 2024 CONCACAF Champions Cup to compete against each other in a one-off match.
+In the same press release, FIFA announced that the vacant spot would not be given on merit, and instead ordered Los Angeles FC, the runner-up to León in the 2023 CONCACAF Champions League, and Club América, the top-ranked team in the CONCACAF confederation ranking at the conclusion of the 2024 CONCACAF Champions Cup to compete against each other in a one-off match.
 FIFA also confirmed that the final spot would be awarded to the winner of the play-in, with further details coming at a later date.
 On May 16, 2025, FIFA officially announced the match would be held on May 31, hosted by Los Angeles FC at BMO Stadium in Los Angeles.